tupxl/seconder-ai/README.md

 # seconder-ai
-This Repo for my final year project. cooming soon...
+This is Repo for my final year project. cooming soon...